-On the eveni ng of ( ctober 17, (Co lonel Wimer t) me t with the Army nd the Navy [ They reques sted 8 to 10 tea r gas grenade es, un niatte re Cor vare1e# d, - Ind [ 06 . madi o nna lact attempt to three '45-caliber machine guns and 500 rounds of ammunition.
-The Navy $\mathcal{G}$ )said he had three machine guns himself "but can be identified by serial numbers as having been issued to him.
+On the evening of October 17, Colonel Wimert met with the Army (Estator) Colonel Mand the Navy (Captain) They requested 8 to 10 tear gas grenades, three '45-caliber machine guns and 500 rounds of ammunition.
+The Navy Captain said he had three machine guns himself "but can be identified by serial numbers as having been issued to him.
 Therefore unable to use them."
 (Santiago 562, 18 October) (Colonel Wimert) and the Chief of Station have testified that the officers wanted the machine guns for self-protection.
 The question, of course, is whether the arms were intended for use, or were used, in the kidnapping of General Schneider.
-The fact that the weapons were provided the and the Navy and that Viaux associates were convicted of the Schneider killing suggests that the guns were not involved.
-The machine guns and ammunition were semt from Washington by diplomatic pouch on the morning of October 19, although Headquarters was puzzled about their purpose: "Will continue make effort provide them puzzled about their purpose: "Will continue make effort provide them but find our credulity stretched by Navy leading his troops with sterile guns.
-What is special purpose for these guns?
-We will try send them whether you can provide explanation or not."
-(Headquarters 854, 18 October) The first installment was delivered to the Army and the Navy late in the evening of October 18 and consisted of the six tear gas grenades intended originally for Viaux.\
+The fact that the weapons were provided the General Schneider and that Viaux associates were convicted of the Schneider killing suggests that the guns were not involved.

-\Two coup plotters, Generals and made one last attempt to persuade General Schneider to change his anti-coup position on October 15.
+^{}Two coup plotters, Generals and made one last attempt to persuade General Schneider to change his anti-coup position on October 15.
 The Station reported that the meeting turned out to be a "complete fiasco.
-Schneider refused to listen to General cloquent presentation of Communist action in Chile...and adament in maintaining his non-involvement stance."
+Schneider refused to listen to General Geloquent presentation of Communist action in Chile...and adament in maintaining his non-involvement stance."
 (Santiago 548, 16 October)